Abatacept, Cenicriviroc, or Infliximab for Treatment of Adults Hospitalized With COVID-19 Pneumonia: A Randomized Clinical Trial.

 Signature programs of the Network include clinical trials in premature, term infants, breast feeding mothers, and obese children.
 Over the past 10 years, Danny’s group has enrolled more premature infants, at more sites, in more clinical trials of off-patent anti-infectives under an IND than all other academic medical centers, pharmaceutical companies, and government agencies in the world, combined.

 Danny is recognized by the National Institutes of Health as a premiere mentor and educator.
 His research program serves as a platform to train students and early career investigators.
-Danny’s group has a clinical research summer program for high school and college students that has a focus on trainees under-represented in medicine, and he is the primary mentor for medical students, residents, subspecialty fellows, and multiple junior faculty.
-He has been the primary or secondary mentor for 10 faculty who have received career development awards and who have then gone on to secure their own funding.
+Danny’s group has a clinical research summer program for high school, college graduate school, and medical students that recruits and mentors ~30 students each academic year.
+He has been the primary or secondary mentor for 10 faculty who have received career development awards and who have then gone on to establish their own independent research programs; six of whom are now Distinguished Professors.

 Danny's service to the community is expressed through his passion for coaching baseball.
-He has coached over 500 recreation league, travel league, and scholastic baseball games and he is the head coach of Smith Middle School, the 5-year reigning southern conference champions.
-Danny and his wife own a charitable non-profit that provides athletic and fitness opportunities for disadvantaged school-aged boys and girls.
+He has coached over 1,000 recreation league, travel league, and scholastic baseball games.
+He is the head coach for Smith Middle School Baseball, perennially southern conference champions.
+Danny and his wife own a charitable non-profit that provides athletic and fitness opportunities for disadvantaged and special-needs school-aged boys and girls.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.